-Century, the prevalence of obesity is growing worldwide and now it is considered as the most common health problem in the most countries.
+Pollowing the industrialization in the last century, the prevalence of obesity is growing worldwide and now it is considered as the most common health problem in the most countries.
 Approximately 1.2 billion people throughout the world are overweight.
 It is predicted that by 2020, 3.1 billion people in the world are overweight and 573 million people will be obese (1).
 By increasing epidemic of overweight and obesity, 100 billion US\$ is annually spent on obesity-related disorders in America and5 to